+In 2022, Imperial's average Canadian dollar realization for bitumen increased generally in line with Western Canada Select (WCS).
+The company's average Canadian dollar realizations for synthetic crude oil increased generally in line with West Texas Intermediate (WTI), adjusted for changes in exchange rates and transportation costs and reflect a premium over WTI driven by supply and demand.

 In 2021, Imperial's average Canadian dollar realizations for bitumen increased generally in line with Western Canada Select (WCS).
-The company's average Canadian dollar realizations for synthetic crude increased generally in line with West Texas Intermediate (WTI), adjusted for changes in exchange rates and transportation costs.
+The company's average Canadian dollar realizations for synthetic crude oil increased generally in line with West Texas Intermediate (WTI), adjusted for changes in exchange rates and transportation costs.

-In 2020, Imperial's average Canadian dollar realizations for bitumen decreased primarily due to a decrease in WCS.
-The company's average Canadian dollar realizations for synthetic crude decreased generally in line with WTI, adjusted for changes in exchange rates and transportation costs.